Lehigh-CSB/newsletter/ish-1/ish-1.md

 ## Ⅱ. Attack of the FYS 👾

+**Your second email today:** how lucky!
+We’re excited to announce that we have 63 first-years coming into the CSB program this year as the Class of 2026.

 ## Ⅲ. Revenge of the FYMentorship-Program ⚔️

+mentorship program is back!
+We’re excited to have a new way to connect with our first-year students, and we’re excited to have a new way to help them succeed.

 ## Email ReHash Map (Email Hash Map / EHM)